square/connect-api-examples/connect-examples/oauth/ruby/README.md

 ## Setup

-### Install Sinatra and Unirest
+### Install Square SDK and Sinatra

-This application requires gems for the Sinatra web framework and the Unirest HTTP library.
-Install them with `gem install sinatra` and `gem install unirest`.
+This application requires gems for the Sinatra web framework and Square Connect Install them with `bundle install`

 ### Specify your application credentials